KnapsackPro/knapsack/README.md

 If you are using circleci.com you can omit `CI_NODE_TOTAL` and `CI_NODE_INDEX`.
 Knapsack will use `CIRCLE_NODE_TOTAL` and `CIRCLE_NODE_INDEX` provided by CircleCI.

-Here is example for test configuration in your `circleci.yml` file.
+Here is an example for test configuration in your `circleci.yml` file.

 For the first time run all specs on a single CI node with enabled report generator.